 What marketing psychology predicts is buyer behaviour and how certain biases that are ingrained within us will influence our behaviour.
-Our decision making processes are largely influenced by innate biases and understanding these biases will allow marketers to increase their sales.
+Innate biases largely influence our decision-making processes and understanding these biases will allow marketers to increase their sales.

 One of the first people to apply psychological principles to increase sales was Edward Bernays.
-Bernays decided to use some of the psychological techniques developed by his revered uncle, Sigmund Freud, to devastating effect.
+Bernays used some of the psychological techniques developed by his revered Uncle Sigmund Freud to devastating effect.

-Modern digital marketing should capitalize on all of the knowledge we have in relation to the mind, and should use this knowledge to optimise campaigns, create more effective copy, and drive consumers towards making a purchase.
+Modern digital marketing should capitalize on all the knowledge we have in relation to the mind and should use this knowledge to optimise campaigns, create more effective copy, and drive consumers towards making a purchase.

-In this blog post, I will explore of the psychology techniques that you can use to increase your profits and conversions.
+In this blog post, I will explore some of the psychological techniques that you can use to increase your profits and conversions.